 APA chapters and Professional Development Officers can bring this topic to life by collaborating with academic programs to identify and serve as guest speakers on the topic of planning ethics.

-The AICP Code of Ethics and Professional Conduct Training Rubric and other ethics resources may be found here.
+Learn more with the AICP Code of Ethics and Professional Conduct Teaching Rubric and other ethics resources.